The Outpost Log indicates that you reported:

 On 06 September, Soldiers, mostly from the 1st Squadron, 9th Cavalry Regiment were greeted with a hug from Elizabeth Laird, Ft.
 Hood's Hug Lady, and checked in their weapons.
 From there, soldiers were bused to Cooper Field, where family and friends awaited them.
 During a colorful ceremony, the 4th Advise and Assist Brigade, 1st Cavalry Division uncased its colors.
 The uncasing ceremony marked the official stateside return of the 4th AAB, 1st Cavalry Division, "Long Knife" Brigade after a year long deployment to Iraq in support of Operation New Dawn.

 As the last US Soldiers to occupy Joint Force Balad (JBB), Black Jack troops, worked closely with the 332nd Air Expeditionary Wing of the Air Force to transition the base to the Iraqi government.
-Also the 4th Squadron, 9th "Dark Horse" Cavalry Regiment and the 3rd "Red Dragons" Battalion, 82nd Field Artillery Regiment workwed closely in the collaboration, cooperation and coordination of the lines of communication.
+Also the 4th Squadron, 9th "Dark Horse" Cavalry Regiment and the 3rd "Red Dragons" Battalion, 82nd Field Artillery Regiment worked closely in the collaboration, cooperation and coordination of the lines of communication.

 The Last Soldiers Load Onto a C-130

-On 05 November Joint Base Balad (JBB), Iraq was officially transferred to the Iraqi government after being occupied for more that eigh years by hundreds of thousands of US Soldiers, Airmen, Sailors, Marines and foreign contractors.
+On 05 November Joint Base Balad (JBB), Iraq was officially transferred to the Iraqi government after being occupied for more that eight years by hundreds of thousands of US Soldiers, Airmen, Sailors, Marines and foreign contractors.
 The major elements of the transition were planned and performed by the 2nd "Black Jack" Brigade Combat Team, 1st Cavalry Division.
 The transition was done by utilizing key elements of force protection and logistical operations from several battalions and the collaborative efforts between Soldiers and Airmen.

-On 15 Decenber, exactly eight months to the day they cased their colors, Soldiers with the 2nd "Black Jack" Brigade Combat Team, 1st Cavalry Division assembled again on Cooper Field and uncased their colors, marking one of the last units to leave Iraq in support of Operation New Dawn and allowing Soldiers to be home just in time for the holidays.
+On 15 December, exactly eight months to the day they cased their colors, Soldiers with the 2nd "Black Jack" Brigade Combat Team, 1st Cavalry Division assembled again on Cooper Field and uncased their colors, marking one of the last units to leave Iraq in support of Operation New Dawn and allowing Soldiers to be home just in time for the holidays.
 The Brigade had operated primarily in the Northern Iraqi Joint Operations area.

 Being home for the holidays came as a surprise to the Black Jack Soldiers.
 They didn't know until a couple of weeks ago that they would be back before the Christmas holiday, and they were very fortunate everything worked out.
 Many Black Jack Soldiers agreed that being one of the last units to leave their footprint in Iraq made their numerous deployment rotations, loss of comrades and countless holidays away from loved ones well worth it.